MichielsenM/FOAM/docs/Walkthrough.md

 ## The observational data
  Add a file with the observations in a .tsv format (tab-separated values).
 Its columns are the observables and their errors (suffix '\_err' for the error corresponding to a column).
 Frequencies, periods, and their errors are required for the full functionality of the pipeline.
 Teff (effective temperature), log(g) (surface gravity), log(L/Lsun) (luminosity), and their errors can be added to provide additional constraints on the asteroseismic solutions.
 Note that effective temperature should be added as Teff, but will be processed as logTeff (to be consistent with luminosity 'L' and surfacge gravity 'g' which are used in log scale as well).

  Frequencies are preferred to be listed decreasing in value, so increasing in period.
 The code can handle the other way around if the theoretical grid is also extracted in that way.
 (If the frequencies are ordered decreasing in value, the highest frequency parts in an interrupted pattern will be matched first, which is preferred since those have a lower relative uncertainty).
-Missing frequencies in the observed pattern can be indicated by 'f_missing' as index and 0 values for the frequency, period, and their errors.
-This will cause the code to model it as an interrupted period spacing pattern.
+One or more missing frequencies in the observed pattern can be indicated by 'f_missing' as index and 0 values for the frequency, period, and their errors.
+This will let the code model it as an interrupted period spacing pattern.

 An example of what the structure of such a file with the observational data looks like is given in the table below.